 Our visit took place coincidently at the same time as the Perseid meteor shower, a unique opportunity to enjoy the night skies of Bryce in all its glory.

 Though a unique place, it is the least visited national park in Utah, since Zion National Park and the Grand Canyon are more accessible.
-However, there is no doubt that visiting Bryce Canyon is absolutely worth it.
+However, there is no doubt that visiting Bryce Canyon is one of the best things to do in Utah.

 - Bryce Canyon Lodge: This is the only hotel in Bryce Canyon National Park, so it is recommended to book it approximately one year in advance.
 It offers 114 rooms, but being just one step away from Bryce Amphitheater means it is always full in high season and almost impossible to book if you do not plan your trip well in advance.